 Often, the introductory rate for a balance transfer card could be as low as 0 percent during a set period (often six months to a year).
 If you can pay off all your debt before the end of this introductory period, you may end up paying much less money in total.

 You’re not likely to receive a balance transfer card unless you have good credit.
 Also, the amount you can transfer depends on your credit limit with the company, so it works best if you don’t have a very high amount of debt.
 Also, you should be aware that there are typically fees associated with transferring debt onto a balance transfer card.

 When you refinance your current mortgage with a cash-out refinance mortgage, you borrow more money than you owe on your current mortgage and use the remaining funds to pay off existing debts.
 This only works if your home has equity—in other words, if your home is currently worth more than you owe.
 The equity is transferred into cash, which you can use to help pay off your debts.

 If you own a home and have substantial equity in that home, a cash-out refinance may be a good option for paying off existing debt.
 Your debts can be combined with your mortgage into one convenient monthly payment.
-Plus, you can extend the amount of time you have to pay off the debt to 5-30 years, depending on the type of loan.
+Plus, you can extend the amount of time you have to pay off the debt to five to 30 years, depending on the type of loan.

 You have more debt than you can afford

-- You’re struggling to make monthly minimum payments
+You’re struggling to make monthly minimum payments